 La Mirada went through a modernization during the months of June to August 2017.
 Renovations were made in classrooms, bathrooms, the multipurpose room, library and offices.
 La Mirada also received new furniture and computers.
-The landscape and parking area is also new.
+The landscape and parking area are also new.
+In April 2024, La Mirada installed two new state-of-the-art playgrounds.